 All Soil Association licensees are inspected annually to check audit trails (which ensure goods-in match goods-out), storage areas (to check non-organic and organic goods can’t get cross-contaminated), labelling and merchandising etc. Remember that paperwork trail I mentioned in the intro?

 Understandably, it’s really strict.
-Let's take an example - a food company called Better Brand sells several products under their own Better Food brand.
-These products are organically grown from certified growers (their Italian passata and olive oil, Sicilian orange and Priors Grove apple juice, for example) but because the facilities they are sent to for processing aren’t certified (because they’re doing it on such a small scale and it costs a bomb to get certified), they can’t sell them as organic, or even mention the word on any labels or signage associated with the product.
+Here's a real-life example - a food company called Better Brand sells several products under their own Better Food brand.
+These products are organically grown from certified growers (i.e. their Italian passata and olive oil, Sicilian orange and Priors Grove apple juice) but because the facilities they are sent to for processing aren’t certified (because they’re doing it on such a small scale and remember, it costs a bomb to get certified), they can’t sell them as 'organic', or even mention the word on any labels or signage associated with the product.

-Since the uncertified processor sites break the chain of organic custody, Better Brand can’t produce an unbroken audit trail so they can’t 100% guarantee the products are made from organic produce (though they are, by the way).
+Since the uncertified processor sites break the chain of organic custody, Better Brand can’t produce an unbroken audit trail so they can’t 100% guarantee the products are made from organic produce (even though they are).

 If they break the rules?
 Better Brand are scrutinised, audited, held to account, and ultimately banned from trading.
 This is why you can trust the logo - the logo is the seal of approval that all these checks and balances have been followed.

-Is this why Organic might cost a bit more?
+This is why 'organic' might cost a bit more

-On the other side, as oil and petrochemicals get more expensive, as soil erosion and other environmental factors become a cost to businesses, I'm quietly confident that organic prices will become more in line with conventionally produced prices.
+On the other side, as oil and petrochemicals get more expensive, as soil erosion and other environmental factors become a cost to businesses, I'm quietly confident that the cost of conventionally produced products will become more in line with organic prices.
 You could argue (I often do) that it isn’t that organic food is expensive, it’s that industrialised food is cheap.
 It’s unrealistic to think we can rampage on in the old ways, polluting and exploiting our limited resources.

-Ultimately, factor in the benefits to health, and it's more a case of not what it costs, but what it's worth 😉
+And lest we forget, if we factor in the benefits to health, it's more a case of not what it costs, but what it's worth 😉

 Organic Herb Trading Co's Certificate links